scala-steward-org/scala-steward/modules/docs/mdoc/scalafix-migrations.md

 After you have written a new migration rule for a new version of your project, Scala Steward needs to be made aware of it.
 Creating a pull request that adds the new rule to the list of [migrations][migrations] is enough for that.
-Once that pull request is merged, Scala Steward will start using this migration.
+Once that pull request is merged, all Scala Steward instances will start using this migration.

 When running Scala Steward you can also specify files or URLs (via the `--scalafix-migrations` command-line option) that contain additional